hu2di/CheckAppID/README.md

 ]}
 ```
 ## Download
-JitPack:
+JitPack:<br>
 Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file<br>
 Add it in your root build.gradle at the end of repositories:
 ```groovy
 allprojects {